Central Motion Picture Corporation: Pre-merger

-Central Motion Picture Corporation (CMPC)
+Incorporation

-The Agricultural Educational Film Company and Taiwan Film Corporation merged on September 1, 1954, to form the Central Motion Picture Corporation (CMPC) hoping to support domestic film production with boxoffice revenue.
+The two companies began discussing a merger in August 1954, hoping to support domestic film production with boxoffice revenue.
+Chiang Ching-kuo and Hsieh Tung-min, later President and Vice-Preseident of Taiwan, were amongst those involved in the discussion.
+The Agricultural Educational Film Company and Taiwan Film Corporation officially merged on 1 September 1954 as Central Motion Picture Corporation.
 Tai An-kuo served as the first chairman, and Li Ye (李葉) as the first president.
-Later that year, CMPC released its debut feature film, By the Hillside (梅崗春回), followed by its first commissioned film Shan Di Gu Niang (山地姑娘) on October 1, 1955.
-CMPC began accepting commissions to shoot Taiwanese language films (台語片) in 1956, such as Craving for the Spring Wind (望春風).
-CMPC Taichung studio was burned down in a fire on July 17, 1959, when the Sanyuan Film Company was shooting there.
-Consequently, CMPC decided to build a new studio in Shilin, Taipei, in 1960.
+Shortly afterwards, Li brought back the 35mm film equipment from Hong Kong that was ordered from the United States in 1949.
+Later that year, CMPC released its debut feature film, By the Hillside (梅崗春回), followed by its first commissioned film Shan Di Gu Niang (山地姑娘) on 1 October 1955.
+CMPC began filiming Taiwanese language films in 1956, such as Craving for the Spring Wind (望春風).
+CMPC moved their new studio to Shilin, Taipei in 1960, after the fire a year ago burnt down their Taichung studio.
+In the early 1960s, CMPC also strengthened their collaboration with Japanese film industry.

-CMPC's initial foray into color film production began with the production of Oyster Girl (蚵女) in 1963, which earned the Best Drama Award at the Asia Pacific Film Festival.
+CMPC's initial foray into color film production began with the production of Oyster Girl in 1963, which earned the Best Drama Award at the Asia Pacific Film Festival.
 This film not only marked the inception of CMPC's "Healthy Realism" approach but also paved the way for a new era in Taiwan cinema and presented a fresh cultural identity to the global audience.
-In 1972, Koo Chen-fu became the chairman and planned to establish CMPC Studio.
-In January 1975, CMPC Studio was completed, occupying an area of 16,000 square meters.
+In 1972, Koo Chen-fu became the chairman and planned to establish a new studio.
+In January 1975, Chinese Culture and Movie Center was completed, occupying an area of 16,000 square meters.
 It was the largest professional outdoor shooting base in Asia at that time.

-CMPC made a series of patriotic films in the 1970s, when Taiwan suffered devastating setbacks of foreign relations, such as being expelled from the United Nations in 1975.
-Most of these films depict national heroes or heroic actions taken by soldiers or ordinary people against the Japanese during World War II, such as Everlasting Glory (英烈千秋; 1974), Victory (梅花; 1976), and Eight Hundred Heroes (八百壯士; 1976).
+CMPC made a series of patriotic films in the 1970s, when Taiwan suffered devastating setbacks of foreign relations, including the expel from the United Nations in 1975.
+Most of these films depict national heroes or heroic actions taken by soldiers or ordinary people against the Japanese during World War II, such as Everlasting Glory (1974), Victory (梅花; 1976), and Eight Hundred Heroes (1976).
 Starting in 1982, CMPC began to produce small-budgeted films about contemporary life instead of genre films.
-Films such as In Our Time (光陰的故事; 1982), That Day on the Beach (海灘的一天; 1983), Growing Up (小畢的故事; 1983), The Sandwichman (兒子的大玩偶; 1983), and Looking out at the Sea (看海的日子; 1984), etc., and helped create the new wave of New Taiwan Cinema.
+Films such as In Our Time (1982), That Day on the Beach (1983), Growing Up (1983), The Sandwichman (1983), and Looking out at the Sea (看海的日子; 1984), etc., and helped create the new wave of New Taiwan Cinema.